 Capulin ( New Mexico) and Paricutin ( Michoacán, Mexico) volcanoes as viewed in comparable profiles and distances.

 The similarity between Capulin and Paricutin volcanoes is striking.
-In addition to the size and general morphology of the cones, both cones developed large “bocas” or flows that emerge from one flank, that ramp up onto the cone flanks in approximately the same way and spread lava flows in much the same way.
+In addition to the size and general morphology of the cones, both cones developed large “bocas” or flows that emerge from one flank, that ramp down from the cone flanks in approximately the same way and spread lava flows in much the same way.
 A large lava channel on the Paricutin boca is similar to the channel that today is the picnic area at Capulin.
 However, Capulin Volcano National Monument was created decades before Paricutin erupted.
 In fact, Paricutin erupted in a Mexican farmer’s cornfield in 1943, 60,000 years after Capulin.

 Shadow cast toward the northeast horizon at sunset in January as seen from the summit of Capulin Volcano.
 Photo, L. Crumpler

 Sierra Grande as seen from a southeast-directed view on the crater rim of Capulin volcano.
 Photo L. Crumpler